Jasonxu0109/miQTL/README.md

 Citation
 -----
-*Please cite the following articles if you use DaPars in your research*:
+*Please cite the following articles if you use miQTL in your research*:
 * MiR-3130-5p Is an Intermediate modulator of 2q33 and Influences the Invasiveness of Lung Adenocarcinoma by Targeting NDUFS1